Troubleshooting Critical CSS generation issues

 Basic requirements for the generation tool to work:

-- The following IP has to be whitelisted by your server, firewall or security plugin :
+- The following IPs have to be allow listed by your server, firewall, or security plugin :

 - WP-cron or a real server-side cron job must be able to run.